RP-LITE/awesome-schedule/README.md

 ## About The Project
 ![Product Name Screen Shot](/client/src/assets/Screenshot_awesomeschedule.jpg) Jot it Down is a two way client-provider scheduling service.
 Clients can search for providers and schedule services while providers post their availability and service details.
+Once a service is scheduled, both clients and providers can view their scheduled events on the dashboard.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With